Nightmare on 13th Haunted House

 Nightmare on 13th is a haunted house in Salt Lake City, Utah.
 It is one of the largest and longest-running haunted attractions in the United States and is considered one of the best and scariest in the city.
-Nightmare on 13th is also the only haunted house in Utah that has two haunted attractions as well as a kid/family-friendly option.
-As of 2025, they have been in business for over 36 years.
+Nightmare on 13th is also the only haunted house in Utah that has three haunted attractions as well as a kid/family-friendly option.
+As of 2026, they have been in business for 36 years.
 More than 1.6 million people have visited this haunted house.

-Nightmare on 13th has a 2nd attraction, Institute of Terror, this asylum for the criminally insane is full of patients who have gone mad from what they have seen in their dreams.
-During this experience, you will explore the Common Room, Operating Room, Dormitories, Isolation, and more.
-This attraction is available with their Combo Tickets or VIP Level Tickets.
+Nightmare on 13th has a 2nd attraction, the Institute of Terror.
+This attraction is only available with Combo Tickets or VIP Level Tickets.

-For Halloween-loving scaredy-cats out there they offer a new experience called "Day Haunt: No Scares, All Atmosphere."
-This is a kid-friendly and family-friendly Halloween event.
-Guests will experience the Nightmare Haunted House in full show lighting but without any actors or scares.
+New as of 2026, Nightmare on 13th now has a 3rd attraction called 13th Manor.
+This is a seated, live scare show that combines theatrical storytelling, interactive scares, and special effects.

+Nightmare on 13th also operates Day Haunt: No Scares, All Atmosphere, a daytime version of the main haunted house designed for families, children, and guests who want to experience the attraction's sets and atmosphere without live scare actors.
+The experience is offered on select Saturdays during the Halloween season."

 This haunted house also boasts the only Halloween attraction in Utah to have an event space and venue for rent.
-Nightmare on 13th has a 1,600 sq ft multipurpose event space available for bookings year-round.
+Nightmare on 13th has a 1,600 sq ft multi-purpose event space available for bookings year-round.

-The 2025 headliner is the all-new Horror Cinema—but guests won't just be watching the movies...they'll be trapped in them.
-Experience a double feature of terror: